 Facilities and Capacity

 Linden House boasts a selection of event spaces that can be decorated to your desired style or theme.
-With large windows and idyllic views on its adjoining front terrace, The Ballroom can accommodate 60 to 80 guests.
-If you desire an intimate wedding breakfast with your closest friends and family, The Captain’s Room is available for 26 to 40 people.
-Inside The Commodore’s Room, you and up to 40 guests can celebrate surrounded by neutral decor and Old Master-style paintings.
+With large windows and idyllic views on its adjoining front terrace, The Ballroom can accommodate up to 54 guests for a sit down Wedding Breakfast, up to 80 for a standing reception and up to 60 for a ceremony.
+If you desire an intimate wedding breakfast with your closest friends and family, The Captain’s Room is available for a sit down Wedding Breakfast for up to 26, up to 30 people for a standing reception and up to 30 for a ceremony.
+The Commodore’s Room, is available for a sit down Wedding Breakfast for up to 26, up to 30 people for a standing reception and up to 30 for a ceremony where you can celebrate surrounded by neutral decor and Old Master-style paintings.
 For more flexibility and capacity, each of these rooms can be booked in conjunction with one another.
 If you would prefer an outdoor wedding, the estate can even provide a marquee upon request.
 Outside, you and your nearest and dearest can celebrate in the courtyard while overlooking the flowing river.

 From your first venue visit to the big day, the event staff at Linden House are on-hand to ensure a seamless and memorable wedding.
 Offering a list of reputable suppliers, the team can assist you with securing vendors such as florists, cake designers, and photographers.
 With comprehensive food and beverage packages, you and your guests can enjoy a mouth-watering wedding breakfast.
 The Plated Menu package features a three-course menu with seasonal ingredients and modern British dishes.
 For a casual buffet, you can receive a two-course buffet menu with hot and cold entrees, sides, and desserts.
 The Standing Menu offers a roaming selection of bowl food, with dishes that incorporate elements from farm, land, and sea.